-These consolidated financial statements have been prepared under the historical cost convention.
+These consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of investments which carried at their fair values.

 The preparation of consolidated financial statements in conformity with HKFRSs requires the use of certain key estimates.
-It also requires the directors to exercise its judgments in the process of applying the accounting policies.
+It also requires the directors of the Company to exercise its judgments in the process of applying the accounting policies.
 The areas where assumptions and estimates are significant to these financial statements, are disclosed in note 4 to the consolidated financial statements.

-The significant accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out below.